nergalex/f5-aks-kic-lab/source/class1/module1/module1.rst

 6. Copy and Past the manifest below into a new file called cafe-secret.yaml

-That manifest deploys a certificate and keys that will be used for TLS traffic.
+That manifest deploys a certificate and keys that will be used later for TLS traffic.

 .. code-block:: bash